kprsnt2/studio/README.md

-# Firebase Studio
+# AI Debate over any topic

 This is a NextJS starter in Firebase Studio.
+It was completed vibe coded with my phone in 1 hr

-To get started, take a look at src/app/page.tsx.
+To get started, please visit aidebate.kprsnt.in